farha-connect/lecture-query-system/README.md

 Runs entirely on your machine.
 Nothing leaves your device.

-Presented at **ICIDSSD 2026**, 6th International Conference on ICT for Digital, Smart, and Sustainable Development.
+Presented at ICIDSSD 2026, 6th International Conference on ICT for Digital, Smart, and Sustainable Development.

 ---